twse/bobsgame-extras/OS2 Icon Collection/README.md

    - – Download Site : [site]
 ```

-Thanks goes to Infraware for this text.
+Thanks goes to Apache and Infraware for these texts.

 This icon collection is subject to the following OS/2 software archives and websites which are located at:
 * eCSoft/2: https://www.ecsoft2.org/ (available in English or/o in Italiano)